 Editor’s note: As foreign buyers return to Spain in increasing numbers, some will be tempted by the dream of a rural idyll in the Spanish countryside, where some of the most beautiful scenery in Europe can be found.
 However, the risks of buying in a rural environment are significantly higher than in consolidated urban areas.
-Regular legal-contributor Raymundo Larraín Nesbitt explains.
+Legal expert Raymundo Larraín Nesbitt explains.

 8th of August 2014